UB University of Baltimore

 COURSE OBJECTIVES

 PCs were introduced over twenty years ago and are now a commodity.
 PCs are shipped to end users with little, or no, documentation for as little as $300.
 Most organizations restrict to the minimum what the users can setup in their PCs, for security an maintenance reasons.
 The rhythm of technology innovation has not slowed, however.
 Therefore, there is a pressing need to provide high quality PC systems support for end-users.
-The aim of this course is to provide an advanced foundation in information technology (IT) capable of enabling students to support PC users in selecting, acquiring, customizing, optimizing, maintaining and upgrading their PC hardware and system software.
+One aim of this course is to provide an advanced foundation in information technology (IT) capable of enabling students to support IT users in selecting, acquiring, customizing, optimizing, maintaining and upgrading their IT hardware and system software (operating systems).

 Learning teamwork is an integral part of the course.
 No IT professional works all by him/ herself.
 On the contrary, she/he works constantly interfacing with users and other IT professionals.
-In this course, all assignments, but the final exam, are to be done in groups of 3 students.
+In this course, the assignments, the mid-term and final exams, are to be done individually.
+But the main semester long project is to be done in groups of 4 to 5 students.
 The ability to communicate verbally and orally is also a must for an IT professional.
-The groups will write reports and make presentations on topics not covered by the lectures, and on their experiential, practical projects.
+The groups will write reports and make presentations in some steps of the semester long project.
+Group discussions and contributions to the project should be documented in the SAKAI group Forum.

 Specifically the course aims to enable each student to have the ability to: